Symptoms

 What are the substance in physically dangerous situations (i.e. driving), using despite physical or psychological problems (i.e. liver disease)?

-A behavioral syndrome characterized by the repeated, compulsive seeking or use of a substance despite adverse social, psychological, and or physical consequences, and a need for an increased amount of the substance as time goes on to achieve the same effect.
+A behavioral syndrome characterized by the repeated, compulsive seeking or use of a substance despite negative social, psychological, and or physical consequences, and a need for an increased amount of the substance as time goes on to achieve the same effect.

 What is addiction?

-What is a support group?
+What is depression?

 Making a list of warning signs, social supports, and coping skills to avoid relapse.

-What is a Relapse prevention plan?
+What is a relapse prevention plan?

-What is deox?
+What is detox/ withdrawal management?

 What is relapse?